QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 When a message is received, each header will be removed when going up.
 This process is called **de-encapsulation**.

-The data being send is named differently according to the headers that were added
+The data being sent is named differently according to the headers that were added

 * **Level 5 to 7**: data
 * **Level 4**: segments (TCP), or datagrams (UDP)